iammohdzaki/Starter-Project-Ktor/README.md

 Swagger is used for API documentation.
 Once the application is running, you can access the Swagger UI at `http://localhost:8080/docs`.

-## Dependency Injection with Koin

-This project uses Koin for dependency injection.
-Modules are defined in the `di` package and loaded in the `Application.kt` file.

-## Serialization

-Kotlin Serialization is used for converting Kotlin objects to JSON and vice versa.
-Ensure your data classes are annotated with `@Serializable`.

 ## Project Structure

 ```